-CEQA SIGNIFICANCE DETERMINATIONS FOR PUBLIC SERVICES a) Less Than Significant Impact
+CEQA SIGNIFICANCE DETERMINATIONS FOR PUBLIC SERVICES

 Construction of the Project would not result in the provision of new or physically altered governmental facilities or result in a need for new or physically altered governmental facilities, the construction of which has the potential to cause significant environmental impacts.
 There are no schools, parks, or other public facilities within the Project footprint.
 The following agencies provide public services for the Project corridor: